 Limestone at Ticknall and Calke

 Calke Park SK367225 is one of several parkland estates in south Derbyshire, and is now owned by the National Trust.
 There is an outlier of limestone in this region, and there are old quarries at Ticknall Limeyards SK361239 (also National Trust), now mostly recolonised by woodland.
 Several calcicoles have outlying localities in the Limeyards, e.g. Mesoptychia turbinata (Leiocolea turbinata), Plagiochila porelloides, Brachythecium glareosum, Ctenidium molluscum, Taxiphyllum wissgrillii, Tortella tortuosa and Tortula marginata.
-The limestone is not much in evidence in Calke Park, although Porella platyphylla and Neckera complanata occur sparsely, and Microbryum davallianum and Ephemerum recurvifolium have been recorded on a grassy bank near the Abbey.
+The limestone is not much in evidence in Calke Park, although Porella platyphylla and Neckera complanata occur sparsely, and Microbryum davallianum and Ephemerum recurvifolium have been recorded on a grassy bank near the Hall.

 Woodlands around Repton and Melbourne